Chapter 1: Getting Started

 One of the best investments you can make for your new company is to hire a talented illustrator to develop a unique, stylish logo.
 Your logo will make your company memorable.
 Your service, quality and price could be fantastic, but without the proper image, it can be difficult for your tattoo shop to remain at the top of its industry.
 Like successful tattoo artist Sailor Jerry Collings, having a recognizable and visually appealing logo can be crucial to the success of your business.

-It is important that you never cut your investment short when it comes to your equipment.
+It is important that you never cut your investment short when it comes to your equipment opens in a new window.
 The tool does not make the artist, but even a great artist cannot provide excellent service without state-of-the-art equipment.
 Your tattoo shop equipment list must be taken seriously.
 Tubes and the actual tattooing machine are crucial elements to a new business, so invest as much as possible into these tools.
 An investment in higher-quality equipment enables you to provide the cleanest, safest environment to your customers.
 Running a shop at the maximum efficiency and safety will help build your reputation, avoiding mistakes that could end in costly, time-consuming litigation.

 Since a tattoo business is heavily focused on art and craftsmanship, the atmosphere of your shop will be very important to its success, as well.
 Getting a tattoo can often be a life altering experience.
 Display your shop’s art, as well as popular designs from around the world to set the proper atmosphere.
 Hiring design consultants can help create a space that is visually and technologically appealing and can also be worth the added investment.